Bazhyk/2/README.md

 -load result to s3 bucket
 # PART3
 -terminate instance in the end of tests
--thinking about how to do it with timeouts
+-thinking about how to do it with timeouts (right now instance stops immidiatley)